xindixu/mailit/README.md

 ## Testing
 ### User testing with cucumber.js
-We use cucumber.js to test our frontend
+We use cucumber.js to test our frontend.
+Make sure you have the Firefox browser installed
 1. When running cucumber tests, make sure both the frontend and the backend of the app is running!
-2. Navigate to the /frontend folder
-3. Required packages: `@cucumber/cucumber`, `selenium-webdriver`.
+2. Required packages: `@cucumber/cucumber`, `selenium-webdriver`.
 Install them with `yarn install`
+3. Create two terminal windows and navigate to the /frontend folder
-4. In your terminal, run `safaridriver --enable`.
-This will allow `selenium` to run cucumber tests on Safari
+4. In one terminal, run `./geckodriver`.
+This will run the Firefox test window
+5. In the other terminal:
-5. Run `yarn run cucumber` to run cucumber tests
+6. Run `yarn run cucumber` to run cucumber tests
-6. Run `yarn run coverage` to generate cucumber coverage report
+7. Run `yarn run coverage` to generate cucumber coverage report

 ### RSpec Tests
 1. `cd backend`